-The Land Trust Alliance is pleased to offer 10 field trips that will take place on Wednesday, September 17th and Thursday, September 18th.
-Local land conservation groups have planned these field trips specifically for Rally 2014 registrants to highlight Providence and the surrounding area.
+The Land Trust Alliance is pleased to offer 10 field trips that will take place on Wednesday, October 7th and Thursday, October 8th.
+Local land conservation groups have planned these field trips specifically for Rally 2015 registrants to highlight Sacramento and the surrounding area.

 Field trips fill up quickly, so register early

 - All field trip participants must be 16 years or older